RoyMontoya/pacman/README.md

-# Seed NS Workshop - Introduction to GameDev with Phaser.io
+# Seed code for the NS Workshop - Introduction to GameDev with Phaser.io

 This is the seed code for the NS Workshop.